Cognitive Behavioral Therapy

 How Does Cognitive Behavioral Therapy (CBT) Work?

-- Adversity or an activating event
+- A stands for adversity or an activating event.

 Based on this model, the 5 stages of CBT look like this: